arajesh24/Predictive-Modelling-for-Weather-and-Diabetes-/README.md

 # Predictive Modelling for Weather and Diabetes

-This project explores the use of machine learning techniques—**Decision Tree** and **Multi-Layer Perceptron (MLP)**—to predict outcomes on two distinct datasets: weather conditions and diabetes diagnosis.
+This project explores the use of machine learning techniques **Decision Tree** and **Multi-Layer Perceptron (MLP)** : to predict outcomes on two distinct datasets: weather conditions and diabetes diagnosis.

-## 📁 Project Structure
+## Project Structure
 ```
 ├── Weather_Prediction
 │   ├── Weather_DecisionTree.ipynb           # Weather prediction using Decision Tree